How to Earn and Keep Your Aid

 Repeated Courses

-Students can repeat courses for which they receive financial aid.
-However, each time a class is repeated, whether or not financial aid paid for the course, the credits are counted toward the time limit requirement.
+Students can repeat failed courses for which they receive financial aid.
+Courses may not be retaken using financial aid if the class was previously taken and a grade of C or above was earned.
+Each time a class is repeated, whether or not financial aid paid for the course, the credits are counted toward the time limit requirement.

 Cumulative GPA Requirement of 2.00